moralesn1/terminalchoicesgame/README.md

 ## About this project.

-This project is designed for people to create their own story and run it through terminal, the only thing missing is your own creativity!
+This project is designed for people to create their own exciting choice based stories and run it through the terminal.
+The only thing missing is your own creativity!

 ## Current Fixes